Dark Matter Explanation from Quasi-Metric Gravity: Introduction

-Rather than trying to modify gravity by introducing extra fields tailored to fit galactic phenomenology, a less contrived approach would be to adopt a general alternative framework of relativistic gravity and see if galactic phenomena can be correctly predicted from first principles.
-Such an approach can hardly be made to work within the traditional framework of metric theories of gravity [1].
-However, another possibility is the so-called quasi-metric framework (QMF) published some time ago [2, 3].
-Quasi-metric gravity is rather arcane and it has not yet been shown to be viable.
-On the other hand, nor is it in obvious conflict with observations, even if it would seem so at first glance.
-The QMF is also radical inasmuch as the role of the cosmic expansion is described very differently from its counterpart in metric theories of gravity.
 Specifically, the QMF predicts quantitatively, and from first principles, how the cosmic expansion influences gravitationally bound systems.
 In particular, the QMF predicts how the cosmic expansion should affect the solar system and that these effects should be observable.
 A number of observed solar system phenomena have been reinterpreted and shown to be in good agreement with these predictions as long as no extra theory-dependent assumptions are made [4].
 Unfortunately, these results indicate that general relativity (GR) is fundamentally flawed and that interpretations of some solar system observations are crucially theory-dependent.
 Well-known results based on traditional interpretations of such observations may therefore be unreliable.
 Moreover, questioning traditional interpretations is probably why quasi-metric gravity is ignored by the scientific community, despite making a number of successful predictions not shared with GR [4].
 Besides, if it turns out that quasi-metric gravity is able to explain galactic phenomena from first principles as well, this will contribute to undercutting the relevance of the DM concept.
 In that case the legitimacy of mainstream astrophysics will be weakened even further.

 The goal of showing the compatibility of the QMF with galactic phenomena, without the assumption of DM, will be partially fulfilled in this paper.
 That is, we calculate the gravitational field of a very thin, rotating disk of dust in the non-relativistic limit of quasi-metric gravity.
-Taking the spinning disk as an idealised model of a spiral galaxy, we indicate a solution of some galactic observations without the need of DM.
+Taking the spinning disk as an idealized model of a spiral galaxy, we indicate a solution of some galactic observations without the need of DM.
 The correspondence of this solution to that of MOND is also discussed.
 But first, in the next section, a brief introduction to quasi-metric gravity will be presented.